 Create a new custom OWA security policy Link the new custom OWA security policy to a mailbox / multiple mailboxes

-To achieve this, logon to Exchange Admin Center
+To achieve this, log in to the Exchange Admin Center

 Navigate to Permissions / Outlook Web App Policies.